 The Beginner’s Guide to Zero Waste

-One question I get asked quite often, is how do I get started with a zero waste lifestyle.
+People often ask me how to begin a zero waste lifestyle.
 It can seem overwhelming to adopt new habits.
-Therefore, I’ve whipped up a simple beginner’s guide to zero waste to help those feeling a little overwhelmed by it all.
-From mason jars to bamboo toothbrushes, I’ve got the basics of zero waste covered for you right here.
-I’ve included links to zero waste articles and products that should point you in a good direction when you begin your new journey!
+Therefore, I’ve whipped up a simple beginner’s guide to zero waste in order to help those of you feeling a little lost.
+From mason jars to bamboo toothbrushes, I have the basics of zero waste outlined for you here.
+In addition, I’ve included links throughout this post to articles and products that should point you in a good direction when you begin your new journey!

-5 Things You Can Do Right Now Towards Zero Waste
+5 Zero Waste Habits You Can Adopt Right Now

 Say No to Plastic Water Bottles

-Instead of using a disposable plastic water bottle, choose to reuse!
+Instead of using disposable plastic water bottles, choose to reuse your own!
 Head over to your local thrift store to find a reusable water bottle.
 There are so many different styles you can choose from.
-I like to carry my stainless steel water bottle or sometimes just a simple mason jar can do the trick as well.
+I like to carry my stainless steel water bottle.
+However, a simple mason jar will do the trick as well.
 Plastic soda, juice, and water bottles create about 30% of the plastic waste we find in our oceans.
 Therefore, saying no to water bottles is a great first step in everyone’s zero waste journey!

 Bring Your Own Coffee Mug